Putting the Chic in Psychic

 “Maybe because I’m not a damsel in distress.”
 It came out more sharply than I planned.
 The fact was, I didn’t want to be rescued.
 I didn’t want Damon here because he felt responsible for me.

 “I know you don’t need a knight in shining armor,” he said exasperatedly.
 “But can’t I support you?
 Help you?
-Isn’t that what…friends…do?”
+Isn’t that what… friends… do?”

-He hesitated slightly at ‘friends’ as if that that wasn’t the word he meant but was afraid to spook me.
+He hesitated slightly at ‘friends’ as if that wasn’t the word he meant but was afraid to spook me.
 Was that how he saw me?
 That I couldn’t handle what he really wanted to say?
 Did he think I’d freak out and run in the other direction?

 “Are we friends?”
 I wondered aloud.
 My reaction when he’d mentioned going home made it crystal clear that I felt a lot more than that.
 The idea of confessing that to Damon made me nauseous.
 My entire childhood had revolved around hiding my feelings and trusting only myself, Jen, Lorraine, and Stacey, and as much as I loved them, I kept everything I could hidden.
 It was a tough habit to break.